junxit/us-congress-bills-114/derived/amendments.md

 ### 42 U.S.C. § 4321

-> in the matter preceding subparagraph (A), by striking “Before the Secretary may permit” and inserting “As a condition of permitting”; and
+> in the matter preceding subparagraph (A), by striking “Before the Secretary may permit” and inserting “As a condition of permitting”;

 | | |
 |---|---|